PA Cyber School: A Blueprint for Success

 While cyber schools require a level of self-motivation, that skill can be developed along the way.
 Morgana points out, “As long as you want to do well academically and you want to be able to progress through your schoolwork and you want to be able to learn, you can do very well in it.”
 With all three kids achieving membership in the National Honor Society or the National Junior Honor Society while at PA Cyber, Sarah emphasizes that “education is very, very important to us.”
 Nevertheless, she adds, “We really just wanted them to be able to think for themselves and to be able to be very well-rounded…cultured, worldly kids.”
 For the Costanzos, the Pennsylvania Cyber Charter School was the key to their children’s academic and social success where other schools had failed.
 “PA Cyber supported us a lot personally when maybe other people in our life didn’t,” Sarah says, “and because they supported us personally as a family, I think our kids succeeded academically.”
 She encourages families who are looking for a different method of learning for their children to give PA Cyber a try.
 “Be brave,” Sarah urges.
 “Take a chance on something different.
 Take a chance on it…I think you might be pleasantly surprised at the doors that could open if you decided to pursue it.”

-This Sponsored Story for the Main Line Parent and the Philadelphia Family Community was written by Kristin Walker.
+This Sponsored Story for the Main Line Parent, Bucks County Parent, and the Philadelphia Family Communities was written by Kristin Walker.

 Photography was supplied by the Costanzo Family